WICG/fenced-frame/README.md

 If the embedded content is cross-site, the privacy threat of joining user identities on the two sites exists before the user ever engages with the portal.
 The privacy threat for portals is further detailed [here](https://github.com/WICG/portals#privacy-threat-model-and-restrictions).

-Portal is a separate element type than fenced frames, but requires very similar restrictions in its communication with the embedding context as a fenced frame.
+Portal is a separate element type than a fenced frame, but requires very similar restrictions in its communication with the embedding context as a fenced frame.
 It is thus likely that portals and fenced frames will converge on their cross-site tracking mitigations to a large extent.

 ### Interest Group ads based on user activity (TURTLEDOVE)